MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 New-CsTeamsVoiceApplicationsPolicy -Identity SDA-Allow-AA-After-Hour -AllowAutoAttendantAfterHoursGreetingChange $true
 ```

-The command shown in Example 2 creates a new per-user Teams voice applications policy with the Identity SDA-Allow-AA-After-Hour.
+The command shown in Example 2 creates a new per-user Teams voice applications policy with the Identity `SDA-Allow-AA-After-Hour`.
 This policy allows delegated administrators to change after-hours greetings for auto attendants.

 ## PARAMETERS